Assistant Professor, Coordinator ESOL and Bilingual Education, Education & Leadership

 Publications and Presentations

 Dr. Schulze has presented his research in Cambodia, China, Ireland, Japan, Mexico, Rwanda, and throughout the US at international and regional conferences.
+He has also studied language and education in Argentina, Costa Rica, Honduras, Nicaragua, Mexico, and Venezuela.
 His research has been published in a number of national and international journals.

 Oregon Teachers of English as a Second Language (ORTESOL)

 Washington Affiliate of English as a Second Language (WAESOL)